 Naples to Pompeii

-From Naples, take the Circumvesuviana train to Pompeii.
+From Naples, take the Campania Express train or the Circumvesuviana train to Pompeii.
 It takes 36 minutes to travel from Naples to Pompeii.

 Make sure you validate your ticket before getting on the train.

 So why travel the Circumvesuviana train?
 Because it is convenient and very budget friendly.

 PRO TRAVEL TIP #1: If you are traveling with luggage, it’s best to put it in the overhead luggage racks or stand with your luggage in the standing areas near the doors.
 If you put your luggage between you and the wall, this will help deter pickpockets.

 PRO TRAVEL TIP #2: Napoli Garibaldi station is the name of the Circumvesuviana platform located inside of Napoli Centrale, the main train station in Naples.
 This is stop #2 on the Circumvesuviana route and Campania Express route.
 Most people board the train at this stop so it can be very difficult to get a seat.
 If you don’t mind walking, you can exit Napoli Centrale and walk 8 minutes to the Porta Nolana station, which is the first station on the Circumvesuviana line.
 Doing this will almost guarantee you a seat and an overhead luggage spot.

 Luggage is not allowed inside of Pompeii (no bags larger than 30 x 30 x 15 cm).
 If you are traveling with luggage, you can store your luggage in the luggage storage facility (deposito bagagli) in the upper level of the Pompeii Scavi station.
 The cost is €8 per bag.